by Bob Enyart

 Assuming the Conclusion: Using a typically unstated assumption, an argument against God's "beginningless past" insists that He could not have crossed an infinite past because regardless of how much time has actually passed, "infinity" would require passage of even more time to arrive at any given moment.
 The unstated assumption in this objection however is that it assumes its conclusion, namely, that this past period must have had a beginning.
 For this objection essentially asserts that this past period that God has existed through is of finite duration.
-Theologians mishandle this issue the way that atheists mishandle the argument that everything that has a beginning has a cause.
-Bertrand Russell, by asking "Who made God?", assumes he has either falsified Christianity or disproved the argument.
+Again, theologians mishandle this issue the same way that atheists mishandle the argument that everything that has a beginning has a cause, as when Russell asked, "Well then who made God?", assuming he falsified Christianity or at least disproved the argument.
 Of course, on its face, Russell has done neither because his application falsifies only the pagan cosmogonies that originate their gods, but he leaves untouched the eternal God of Scripture.
-Likewise, theologians (inherently) take the valid argument that nothing that has a beginning can cross an infinity and misuse it by claiming, "God can't cross an infinity."
+Likewise, theologians draw an unsound conclusion when they (inherently) take the valid argument that nothing that has a beginning can cross an infinity and misuse it to claim that, "God can't cross an infinity."
 If there is a valid theological system that denies God's ability to cross an actual infinity, then it would not support a philosophical claim that contradicts its own system (see Inconsistency, just above), and neither will it merely assume its conclusion.

-Forward Looking: Finally, God put eternity into our hearts.
+Forward Looking: Finally, as Solomon wrote, God put eternity into our hearts.
 Yet unlike God, our life is not endless in two directions but only in one, namely, into the future.
 So to use our analogy again, in reverse, you are like a "ray" that begins at a point (of conception) and then proceeds forever (Eccl.
 3:11).
 Thus, a man does not "enter eternity" at his death, but at the moment of conception.
-(Likewise, "And in Your book they all were written, the days fashioned for me, when as yet there were none of them", does not refer to the days till your death but to fetology.
-That passage speaks of the developmental biology that God designed for the human fetus in the womb, with those days referring not to the days till your death but to the days till your birth.)
+(Likewise, as mentioned above, King David wrote that, "in Your book they all were written, the days fashioned for me, when as yet there were none of them."
+This passage did not refer to the days till his death but to the days till his brith, that is, to fetology.
+Regarding the developmental biology that God designed for the human fetus, Psalm 139 refers not to the days of an entire life but to the days in the womb.)
 Therefore, our eternal soul provides for us a context in which we can develop a gut feel for what it means to live forever (throughout eternity future).
 Yet we lack the divine intestinal fortitude, so to speak, that we would need in order to relate to His beginningless past.
 So because the above arguments falsify atemporality, one realizes that if God could not cross infinity, then He could not have existed for eternity.
 But He has.
 In summary, by the Scriptural teachings regarding time (see above) and because time could not have been created (see above), we therefore teach that God's goings forth are from of old, from everlasting, from ancient times, the everlasting God who continues forever, from before the ages of the ages, He who is and who was and who is to come, who remains forever, the everlasting Father, whose years never end, from everlasting to everlasting, and of His kingdom there will be no end.